-[1] to all Cases, in Law and Equity, arising under this Constitution,

-[2] [to all cases, in law and equity, arising under] the Laws of the United States . . .

-[3] And [to all cases, in law and equity, arising under] Treaties made, or which shall be made, under their Authority;

-[4] -to all Cases affecting Ambassadors, other public Ministers and Consuls;

-[5] -to all Cases of admiralty and maritime Jurisdiction;

--between a State and Citizens of another State;

-191. U.S. CONST. art.
-I, § 3, cl.
-6.

-192. See FARRAND, supra note 16, at 33.
-Johnson was regarded as "one of the most learned men in [America]."
-Id.

-193. Id. at 21.
-Morris was "probably the most brilliant member... of the convention... with a wonderful command of language."
-Id.

--between Citizens of different States;

--between Citizens of the same State claiming Lands under Grants of different States, and between a State, or the Citizens thereof, and foreign States, Citizens or Subjects.

-[6] In all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party, the [S]upreme Court shall have original Jurisdiction.

-[7] In all the other Cases before mentioned, the [S]upreme Court shall have appellate Jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations as the Congress shall make.
+- [1] to all Cases, in Law and Equity, arising under this Constitution, - [2] [to all cases, in law and equity, arising under] the Laws of the United States . . . - [3] And [to all cases, in law and equity, arising under] Treaties made, or which shall be made, under their Authority; - [4] -to all Cases affecting Ambassadors, other public Ministers and Consuls: - [5]-to all Cases of admiralty and maritime Jurisdiction; - -to Controversies to which the United States shall be a Party; - -to Controversies between two or more States; - -between a State and Citizens of another State; - -between Citizens of different States; - -between Citizens of the same State claiming Lands under Grants of different States, and between a State, or the Citizens thereof, and foreign States, Citizens or Subjects. - [6] In all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party, the [S]upreme Court shall have original Jurisdiction. - [7] In all the other Cases before mentioned, the [S]upreme Court shall have appellate Jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations as the Congress shall make.